Taiwan Country Commercial Guide

 Last published date:

-Cybersecurity plays a critical role in ensuring the safety and reliability of NextGen telecom systems and other digital infrastructure.
-According to Statista Market Insights, Taiwan’s cybersecurity market is poised for growth, with a projected revenue of US$790 million in 2023 and an annual growth rate of 10.77% through 2028.
+According to Statista Market Insights, Taiwan’s cybersecurity market is poised for growth, with a projected revenue of $790 million in 2023 and an annual growth rate of 10.8% through 2028.
 Taiwan’s software industry is relatively young compared to its hardware industry, creating opportunities for U.S. firms.
 U.S. cybersecurity solutions are well-regarded in Taiwan for their efficient and effective prevention and troubleshooting capabilities.
 The most common cybersecurity solutions are firewalls, web application firewalls (WAF), antivirus software, and endpoint protections such as password management tools and software.

 Resources